-If you don’t feel confident enough to start trading on live markets, you might want to consider opening a demo CFD trading or spread betting account.
-An IG demo account comes preloaded with £10,000 virtual funds, which can be used to practise trading thousands of markets.
+If you don’t feel confident enough to start trading on live markets, you might want to consider opening a demo spread betting or CFD trading or account.
+Our free demo account comes preloaded with £10,000 virtual funds, which can be used to practise trading thousands of markets.
 Once you’re happy that your strategy would work on live markets, you can upgrade.

 What does the VIX measure?